-V.H.1 ILO (1966 CR:V.H.1)
+- V.H.1 ILO - (1966 CR:V.H.1)

-In research, emphasis was placed by the ILO during the year 1967 on evaluation of various apprenticeship regulations and other in-service training systems with a view to determining the extent to which these are meeting the requirements of the countries concerned and what needs to be done to adapt the systems to changing requirements and, in particular, to make them effective in assisting smaller industries in their development.
+1967 on evaluation of various apprenticeship regulations and other in-service training systems with a view to determining the extent to which these are meeting the requirements of the countries concerned and what needs to be done to adapt the systems to changing requirements and, in particular, to make them effective in assisting smaller industries in their development.
 The most intensive research programme, comprising some ten projects, has been started in Latin America, where the ILO Regional Research Centre - CINTERFOR - has now become a consolidated unit for applied research, working in close co-operation with all the major national vocational training services of the area.
-Several reports on case studies have been published in 1967 and, in some cases, discussed with e view to exploring the practical implications of the results obtained at seminars and expert group meetings to be convened by the Centre.
-The studies related to supervisory training in Argentina; apprenticeship in Latin America; technological change and its influence on middle level staff; evaluation of accelerated training in Brasil; financing of vocational training; and the creation of training units in undertakings.
+Several reports on case studies have been published in 1967 and, in some cases, discussed with a view to exploring the practical implications of the results obtained at seminars and expert group meetings to be convened by the Centre.
+The studies related to supervisory training in Argentina; apprenticeship in Latin America; technological change and its influence on middle level staff; evaluation of accelerated training in Brazil; financing of vocational training; and the creation of training units in undertakings.
 Other reports, including studies of youth unemployment and the further education and training of adults, are in preparation.